 The main downside of using this approach is that computational time can be long when there are large numbers of variables.
-Our examples with a small sample size of only 48 otoliths took 2 hours (chemistry data only), 137 hours (shape data only) and 138 hours (shape and element data) to run on the UNSW High Performance Cluster using a single core (8 gb RAM).
-It may take longer if the model needs adjusting, for example, the variance parameter in the tweedie error distribution may need to be varied so that it appropriately fits the data and it is useful to test the appropriateness of the models on a small subset of data before running the full analysis.
+This is mainly an issue with shape data as there are often many coefficients which are used as variables.
+Our examples with a small sample size of only 48 otoliths took 9 min (chemistry data only), 137 hours (shape data only) and 138 hours (shape and element data) to run on the UNSW High Performance Cluster using a single core (8 gb RAM).
+While the computational time can be extensive, the model assumptions can be checked rapidly without running the full analysis so the assumptions can be checked rapidly.
 While these calculations can be run on regular computers the time factor is a trade-off which individual researchers will need to consider, particularly if they do not have access to large computing resources, although with advances in computing software and technology this is likely to become faster and more accessible.

-The latent variable model-based ordinations successfully visualised the multivariate differences identified in the MGLMs (and random forest analyses).
+The latent variable model-based ordinations successfully visualised the multivariate differences identified in the MGLMs.
 The ordinations visually matched the model results with the elemental data clearly driving the separation but the overall separation improving when shape data was combined with the elemental data.
 While the current study used a Bayesian model based latent variable method (Hui et al. 2015), an alternative ordination method directly based upon the MGLM model could be produced using Gaussian copula graphical models which can be run using the ‘ecoCopula’ R package (Popovic et al., 2019).
 Both these ordination methods provide an alternative to traditional based distance-based ordination methods and by following the code provided with this paper, the MGLMs and model-based ordination methods can easily be applied in future studies.

 4.2 Implications for C. striata in India

-Both otolith elemental composition and shape data showed clear differences between the three sampling locations.
-Otolith chemistry showed the largest differences but the differences in shape were also clear in both the MGLMs and random forest classification analyses.
-This suggests that these three groups of fish do not belong to a single stock and that the C. striata in these three rivers are different populations.
-This confirms recent research which used truss morphometry based upon body shape of C. striata to show strong evidence that the three groups analysed in the current study are distinct (Khan et al. 2019).
-We believe that any management of this species should therefore occur at a regional scale, rather than at the national level.
+Both otolith elemental composition and shape data showed clear differences between the three sampling sites.
+Otolith chemistry showed the largest differences but the differences in shape were also clear.
+The distinct otolith chemistry and shapes suggests that C. striata in these three rivers are not regularly mixing.
+This confirms recent research which used truss morphometry based upon body shape of C. striata to suggest that the same three groups analysed in the current study may be distinct sub-populations (Khan et al. 2019).
+Further research should next examine key demographic dynamics at each of these three sites including growth rates and age of maturity.
+If the demographics at each site also differ then management changes may be required.